GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 The target of this article is teenagers, adults, and people learning on their own using free resources available on the Internet.

 Python is not the only language you could use to get started.
 There are languages designed specifically to learn programming.
-The most popular of them today would be [ Scratch ](https://scratch.mit.edu/), a visual programming tool to introduce kids to code.
+The most popular of them today would be [Scratch](https://scratch.mit.edu/), a visual programming tool to introduce kids to code.

 {{< figure
 src="./img/scratch-code-example.png"